pythonadventurer/ObsidianTools/README.md

     02 : Category.
 Denotes the general type of the file.
 Examples: Work, Personal, Journal, Projects, Sales, Finance, etc.
     01 : Topic.
 Should be as specific as possible, easy to remember, and helpful when browsing the file system.
 Examples:
     001 : Counter.
-Unique ID, within the topic, to idenfity the file
+Unique ID, within the topic, to identify the file

 The rest of the file after the first underscore should be a useful description of the file.